Marquette uses strong 2nd half to beat No. 9 Creighton 89-84 - WHIZ News

+After halftime, Marquette went 7 of 9 on 3-pointers and shot 55% while its defense cooled off a Bluejays team that made nine 3s in the first 20 minutes.

+“No. 1, we took care of the ball and did a good job of not having empty possessions with turnovers,” Golden Eagles coach Steve Wojciechowski said.
+“We got our big guys the ball in the paint and we got some really strong drives from perimeter guys.
+We’re used to kind of bombing people out with 3s.
+We can make good shots, but we have to play through the paint.”

-Mitch Ballock went 8 of 13 on 3-pointers and had a season-high 26 points to lead Creighton.
+Mitch Ballock went 8 of 13 on 3s and had a season-high 26 points to lead Creighton.
 Denzel Mahoney added 21 points

+“Disappointing.
+That goes without saying,” coach Greg McDermott said.
+“Offensively, we played plenty good enough to win the game.
+But there wasn’t a lot of resistance.”

-The Golden Eagles beat the 2019-20 Big East regular-season co-champions for the first time in four meetings.
+The Golden Eagles, who won at No. 4 Wisconsin on Dec.
+4, beat the 2019-20 Big East regular-season co-champions for the first time in four meetings.
 They held Creighton to one field goal over five minutes while using a 19-7 spurt to create a 75-63 cushion with 5 1/2 minutes left.

+“In the second half we did a great job taking up the space of their shooters.
+We didn’t get broken down on the dribble,” Wojciechowski said.
+“The second half we had a really complete performance on both ends of the floor.”

 The Bluejays ran off nine straight points to get to 76-75.
 Carton made a 3 and Garcia hit a jumper and a putback to make it 83-75, but it was back to a three-point game when Ballock hit the last of his 3s.